took thousands of years for mathematicians to finally achieve modern

 x, x, P/x²

-Each of them can be used as an independent iteration function for approximating the cube root of P:
+Each of them can be used as an independent iteration function for approximating the cube root of P, as for instance the rational function located in row: 5, column: 3:

-All of them are independent High-Order iteration functions, and the reader can check that all the functions in the second column of the table corresponds to those that produced when applying Newton's, Halley's and Householder's methods to the equation:
+which has quintic convergence rate.
+The reader can check that all the functions in the second column of the table corresponds to those that result from applying Newton's, Halley's and Householder's methods to the equation:

-Just by agency of the Simplest Arithmetic, and as previously said, without any need of trial-&-error checks, nor geometry, nor derivatives, nor infinitesimal calculus.
-Moreover, these methods are extended in the book to complex numbers and the general algebraic equation.
+Just by agency of the Simplest Arithmetic, without requiring neither any Trial-&-Error checks, nor Geometry, nor Derivatives, nor Infinitesimal Calculus.
+Moreover, in the book these methods are extended to the n-th root of any number and the general algebraic equation.

-Considering the very long story of root-solving methods, this is really striking, indeed.
+Considering the very long story of root-solving methods, this is really striking ¡¡¡

-This is a very rich and unexplored Number-Theory & Numerical-Analysis field, actually, there are no precedents on this matter since ancient mathematics up to now, so from the evidences at hand, what you will read in the book does not appear in any other math-book abroad.
+A very rich but unexplored field.
+Actually, there are no precedents on this matter since ancient mathematics up to now, so from the evidences at hand, what you will read in the book does not appear in any other math-book abroad.

-The new methods are fully explained and detailed with convergence proofs, also embracing among many new others, the well known Bernoulli's and Lucas' root-approximating methods, and are also arranged in matricial form and extended to complex numbers and the general algebraic equation.
+The methods are also arranged in matricial form and extended to complex numbers and the general algebraic equation.

 Apart from other stuff that might be of interest to the reader, the book also includes a new type of Generalized Continued Fraction for the number Pi, e, Golden Mean, among others, i.e.: